 The ride from Kuala Lumpur to Cameron Highlands

-During the nearly five-hour drive, James diligently wrote his blog about TPC Kuala Lumpur, which we had played just a few days earlier.
+During the nearly five-hour drive, James diligently wrote his blog about the Kuala Lumpur Golf and Country Club, which we had played just a few days earlier.
 And I focused on making sure I didn’t get sick during the drive.

-The last hour of the drive is very winding, which is not so nice if you easily get carsick like I do.
-That is too bad, because I missed the views of the beautiful lush green mountains.
+The last hour of the drive is very winding, which is not so nice if you easily get carsick as I do.
+That is too bad because I missed the views of the beautiful lush green mountains.

 Why is our hotel at the top of this damn mountain?!

 Our accommodation is about a 15-minute walk up the mountain.
-We chose this place because it is not in the middle of the city, but still within an easy walking distance to town.
+We chose this place because it is not in the middle of the city, but still is within easy walking distance to town.

-So, we start towing our giant golf bags towards the hotel.
+So, we started towing our giant golf bags toward the hotel.
 Halfway through, I’m exhausted and sweaty.
 My wrist hurts from pulling the golf bag and I need a break.

-We arrive to the Cameron Highlands at the end of Ramadan.
-Accordingly, everything is full.
-And our idea not to be in the middle of town turns out to be a good one.
+We arrive at the Cameron Highlands right at the end of Ramadan.
+And accordingly, everything in town is completely full!
+But our idea not to be in the middle of town turns out to be a good one.